-The need of today’s student for specialized preparation in specific forms of ministry is met through curricular options.
-The School of Theology offers the following concentrations: Christian ministry, Pastoral Studies, Biblical and Theological Studies, Biblical Counseling, and Worldview and Apologetics.
-Students with questions about which concentration to choose should seek advisement from the Academic Advisor of the School of Theology.
+The need for specialized preparation in specific forms of ministry is met through the curricular options delineated below.
+The School of Theology offers the following concentrations: Christian Ministry, Pastoral Studies, Biblical and Theological Studies, Biblical Counseling, Biblical Spirituality, and Worldview and Apologetics.
+Students with questions about which concentration to choose should seek advisement from the Academic Advising office of the Center for Student Success.

 - Students will be able to demonstrate a growing, Christlike character and a sense of God’s calling to ministry.

 - Students will be able to understand the Christian worldview and have a global vision for fulfilling the Great Commission.